maintainable/php-ruby-reference/README.markdown

 When learning a new language, it's easy to get hung up on little things.
-This reference aims to ease the Ruby learning curve for PHP developers by mapping many of PHP functions to their Ruby (and Rails) equivalents.
+This reference aims to ease the Ruby learning curve for PHP developers by mapping many of the PHP functions to their Ruby (and Rails) equivalents.

 ## Organization